North Shore Challenge Rules '19

 6) Fishing Equipment:

 Each entrant must supply their own bait and equipment, which must comply with the Victorian rules and regulations.
 Entrants can use bait, lures or live bait.
 Live bait used in the competition must be caught during the competition window.
+Live bait may be shared between team members.
+The use of berley is allowed.

 7) Safety Equipment: